KeithSloan/CERN-Alice-MF-gdml/README.md

 22/10/23

-Work on FreeCAD Macro ProcessDirStruct.FCMacro to process directory and create relevanet STEP file is progressing see branch buildSteps.
+Work on FreeCAD Macro ProcessDirStruct.FCMacro to process directory and create relevant STEP file is progressing see branch buildSteps.

 Next stage ( GDML workbench branch BrepStep ) is to update importGDML to